The Top 10 Best Hikes in Mexico: My Personal Picks

 Practical information

-The Izta Popo National Park is located only an hour drive from Mexico City; that’s why the hike makes for a perfect day trip from the capital.
-The parking lot called La Joyita stands just under the mountain, and the admission to the park costs 35 pesos (1.75 US dollars) per person.
-Don’t forget to pack enough water and snacks, as the hike is really challenging and will definitely take at least six hours.
+The Izta Popo National Park is located only an hour's drive from Mexico City; that’s why the hike makes for a perfect day trip from the capital.
+The parking lot called La Joyita stands just under the mountain, and the admission to the park costs MXN 125 (USD 7) per person.
+Don’t forget to pack enough water and snacks, as the hike is really challenging and took me about six hours.

 Cozy rooms, a great swimming pool, and a fabulous breakfast! @ Banyan Tree Hotel